-Assignment 3 is a learning log, which will be a diarised record of the student's activities and experience during the placement.
+This will be a learning log, which will be a diarised record of the student's activities and experience during the placement.
 This will also include comments and feedback from their mentor at the placement provider organisation.
 Students are expected to produce one entry every 3 to 4 weeks during placement.
-This will be assessed at the conclusion of the placement. (word count - 8000)
+This will be assessed at the conclusion of the placement.